rockdaboot/wget2/docs/wget2.md

   The format of `file` is like `/etc/hosts`: IP-address whitespace Name

   This allows to save domain name lookup time, which is a bottleneck in some use cases.
-  Also, the use of HOSTALIASES (which is not portable) can be mimiced by this option.
+  Also, the use of HOSTALIASES (which is not portable) can be mimicked by this option.

 ### `--dns-cache`